 In 1955, commercial aviation in Toledo switched to the new Toledo Express Airport, making the old Municipal Airport useful for private and business aviation but not much more.
 In the 1960s, Metcalf became a hotspot for drag racing according to this interesting story from “The Press,” a paper out in Millbury I never heard of.

 In a deal with the Toledo-Lucas County Port Authority in late 1972, the city retained ownership of both airports and leased them to the Port Authority for $1 a year.
 The authority took it over the next year and it’s still operated by them today.
 The airport was named Metcalf Field in 1977 after Thomas Metcalf, Toledo’s first commissioner of aviation, and president and owner of the Metcalf Flying Service at the airport from 1930-1950.
-It got its new name last year.
+It got its new name in 2010.